chuckstack/chuckstack.github.io/src-ls/blog-rsync-net.md

 **Problem #1:** There are many backup solutions available.
 Finding one that is cost effective and reasonable is difficult.

 **Problem #2:** Many backup solutions do not include immutable data feature as an easy and default option.
-If the backed up data is not immutable, we cannot use it.
+If the backed up data is not immutable, we cannot trust it.

 ## Why We Love rsync.net